 GN 00210.700 Same-Sex Marriage - Eligibility for Medicare Special Enrollment Period (SEP)

-As a result of the Windsor decision, we are now able to process Special Enrollment Period (SEP) requests for individuals with Group Health Plan (GHP) or Large Group Health Plan (LGHP) coverage based on the current employment of a same-sex spouse.
+As a result of the Windsor and Obergefell decisions, we are able to process Special Enrollment Period (SEP) requests for individuals with Group Health Plan (GHP) or Large Group Health Plan (LGHP) coverage based on the current employment of a same-sex spouse.

 B. SEP Policy

 An individual must meet all factors of general eligibility before we approve an SEP request.
 For general eligibility requirements, see HI 00805.270.